OrchardCMS/OrchardCore/src/docs/reference/modules/Media/README.md

 > The Razor Helper is accessible on the `Orchard` property if the view is using Orchard Core's Razor base class, or by injecting `OrchardCore.IOrchardHelper` in all other cases.

 !!! note
-    When using tag helpers in Razor you must take a direct reference to the `OrchardCore.Media` nuget package in each theme or module that uses the tag helpers.
+    When using tag helpers in Razor, you must take a direct reference to the `OrchardCore.Media` nuget package in each theme or module that uses the tag helpers.
 This is not required when using Liquid.

 ## Deployment Step Editor